 If you’re not satisfied with flight options on AAdvantage, you have a few other redemption options with AAdvantage.
 Unfortunately, as you’ll see from our list below, the value of most of these options is poor:

 As with flights, you can use the AAdvantage website to find and book hotels in any location, using AAdvantage miles to foot the bill, save taxes and fees.
-Unfortunately, this option gives you a very poor value for your miles, averaging only 0.5 cent per mile.
+Unfortunately, this option gives you a very poor value for your miles, averaging only 0.5 cents per mile.

 You can use AAdvantage miles to rent a car from a variety of car rental agencies, such as Budget, Avis and Alamo.
-This is a poor use of miles, averaging only 0.5 cent per mile.
+This is a poor use of miles, averaging only 0.5 cents per mile.

 Through AAdvantage vacations, you can book an all-inclusive package, including flight, car rental and hotel, for a special rate.
 You can’t book the entire package with miles, but you can use miles to shave some cash off the final price.
-The value of miles with this option is poor – only 0.6 cent per point on average.
+The value of miles with this option is poor – only 0.6 cents per mile on average.
 However, AAdvantage does allow you to redeem as few as 1,000 miles for a vacation package, so it could be a good option if you have a small number of miles to burn.

 Admirals Club membership